Ali-Raza-Gill/HTML-Practice/README.md

 # HTML-Practice
-In this repository i make the login page and put all the necessary fields on this page.
+I made the login page in this repository and put all the necessary fields on this page.